Zelenskyy reminds Congress of Pearl Harbor and 9/11 in pleading for U.S. help for Ukraine - NewsBreak

 Zelenskyy on Wednesday said that if a no-fly zone was “too much to ask for,” the United States should supply Ukraine with the S-300 missile system, airplanes and other weapons to help Ukrainians defend themselves from Russian attacks.

-Zelenskyy closed out the speech speaking directly to Biden, even though Biden was not present for the virtual address.
+Zelenskyy closed out the speech speaking directly to President Joe Biden, even though Biden was not present for the virtual address.

 “As the leader of my nation, I’m addressing President Biden.
 You are the leader of the nation, of your great nation.
 I wish you to be the leader of the world.
 Being the leader of the world means to be the leader of peace.
 Thank you.
 Slava Ukraini.”